Do you have illiterates working on your communications staff?

 Don’t buy more camera gear–buy a ticket instead

-Two things made this a great way to make photographs that you would want to frame and put on the wall.
-1) a different perspective than you normally get walking around with a camera.
+Two things made this a great way to make photographs you would want to frame and put on the wall.
+1) a different perspective than walking around with a camera.
 2) Early morning light looks fantastic.
+You can immediately get up before the crack of dawn and, having previously scouted a good location, wait for the sun to rise.
+You will be surprised at how different the area looks compared to midday.

 My wife’s bucket list included a hot air balloon ride, which we did last fall.
 (Nikon D3s, 14-24mm, ISO 6400, f/2.8, 1/320)

-My friend Bill Fortney, published two books photographing America from 500 Feet (Book 1 and Book 2), likes to joke about if you are having focusing issues you have more problems than photography at the moment.
-Most lenses everything is in focus at 153 feet or greater, so if you have the lens focused on infinity and it isn’t sharp you are too close to the ground.
+My friend Bill Fortney, who published two books photographing America from 500 Feet (Book 1 and Book 2), jokes that you have more problems than photography if you have focusing issues.
+Most lenses are in focus at 153 feet or greater, so if you have the lens focused on infinity and it isn’t sharp, you are too close to the ground.

 Another interesting phenomenon is that the angle of the light source hitting a subject relative to the camera position can affect the exposure.
-In essence you are getting some of the light bouncing and creating flair making the photo over exposed.
-You could make it a little darker by underexposing or you could use a Polarizing filter to help cut down on the glare.
+You get some of the light bouncing and creating flair, exposing the photo.
+You could make it a little darker by underexposing or using a Polarizing filter to help cut down on the glare.

 You don’t need a caption to explain how much fun the ride was for my wife.
 (Nikon D3s, 16mm f/2.8, ISO 360, f/8, 1/30)

-While in the basket under the balloon I had three lenses I used: 1) 28-300mm Nikon, 2) 14-24mm Nikon and 3) 16mm full frame fish eye Nikon lens.
-For 90% of the photos from the balloon to show the landscape I used the 28-300 mm.
-For the photos of us in the balloon I used primarily the 16mm fish eye.
+While in the basket under the balloon, I used three lenses: 1) 28-300mm Nikon, 2) 14-24mm Nikon, and 3) 16mm full frame fish eye Nikon lens.
+For 90% of the photos, I used the 28-300 mm lens to show the landscape.
+I used primarily the 16mm fish eye for the pictures of us in the balloon.

 One of my favorite photos from the day–capturing my wife having the time of her life.
 (Nikon D3, 16mm.
 ISO 2800, f/2.8, 1/2000)